-The Group's financial assets mainly comprise of trade and other receivables and financial assets measured at FVTOCI and FVTPL.
-As permitted by IFRS 9, the Group has voluntarily elected to select an accounting policy which recognizes full lifetime expected credit losses for trade receivables.
+The Group's financial assets mainly comprise of trade and other receivables and financial assets at amortised cost, FVTOCI and FVTPL.
+As permitted by IFRS 9, the Group has voluntarily elected to select an accounting policy which recognises full lifetime expected credit losses for trade receivables.
+Given that the financial assets at amortised cost and at FVTOCI mature within 12 months or less, the selection of either option would have the same effect.

 A practical expedient method, in the form of a provision matrix, was applied for trade receivables based on customer categories, historical credit loss experiences and future economic expectations.
 The assessment of the correlation between historical observed default rates, forecast economic conditions and ECLs is a significant estimate.
 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.
-The information about the ECLs on the Group's trade and other receivables is disclosed in Note 36.
+The information about the ECLs on the Group's trade receivables is disclosed in Note 36.